 Today Texas schools received a national rating of C+ which is better than the national average.
-Texas students achievement was considerably above the C+ average.
-Texas' score was lowered, not because the students failed to perform.
+Texas student achievement was considerably above the C+ average, but the state of Texas' score was lowered by the evaluating agency, not because the students failed to perform.
 It was lowered - wait for it...........

 BECAUSE TEXAS DIDN'T SPEND AS MUCH MONEY PER STUDENT AS THE NATIONAL AVERAGE.